siberianfox/tinygwiki/Jerk-Controlled-Motion-Explained.md

 ## Why Does It Matter?
 Simply put, controlled jerk ("S-curve") motion planning provides better machining results than constant acceleration motion planning.
 Benefits include:

-- Better surface finish, as speeds change gradually without discontinuities that result in temporary micro-positional errors
+- Better surface finish - speeds change gradually without discontinuities that result in temporary micro-positional errors
 - Less machine vibration and resonance, resulting in less chatter and skip
 - Less wear on mechanical parts, as machine "impacts" are greatly reduced
 - "Steadier hand" for rapid operations such as pick and place, pipetting, etc.